pran-7-5/eco_style/README.md

 Banning of fiber optic cables.

 No need for capital and cities.
-5G and satellite internet is already here. disperse the crowd. ( new invention required : Oneweb to cellular 5G converter technology doesn't exist)
+5G and satellite internet is already here.
+Disperse the crowd. ( new invention required : Oneweb to cellular 5G converter technology doesn't exist)

 Food
 ________________________________________________